Chuck Ricci

-Charles Mark "Chuck" Ricci (born November 20, 1968) is an American former professional baseball player.
+Charles Mark Ricci (born November 20, 1968) is an American former professional baseball player.
 During an 11-season professional career, Ricci appeared in Major League Baseball (MLB) during one year, pitching for the National League's Philadelphia Phillies in 1995.
 He was listed as standing 6 ft 2 in and weighing 180 lb.

 Having played for eleven different minor league teams affiliated with five major league franchises (Baltimore Orioles, Phillies, Boston Red Sox, Oakland Athletics, and Montreal Expos), Ricci also appeared as a member of the Cleveland Indians in the 1994 film Major League II; although he never played for the Indians, he worked for the franchise as a scout after retiring as a player.

 High school and draft

 Ricci graduated in 1987 from Shawnee High School in Medford, New Jersey.
 In the 1987 Major League Baseball draft, he was selected in the fourth round by the Baltimore Orioles, the first player drafted by a Major League Baseball club in Shawnee's history.
 Ricci was offered a full scholarship to the University of Hawaii, but chose to begin his professional career.